-ninety individuals have served as Exalted Ruler of Orange Lodge, three of them, Harold P. Johnson, Charles E. See, and Robert Genelle having served twice as ER of Orange Lodge, and two having served as ERs of other Lodges before transferring to Orange - Craig Coleman served as ER of Newport Harbor Lodge and John Stone served as ER of Long Beach Lodge.
+ninety one individuals have served as Exalted Ruler of Orange Lodge, three of them, Harold P. Johnson, Charles E. See, and Robert Genelle having served twice as ER of Orange Lodge, and two having served as ERs of other Lodges before transferring to Orange - Craig Coleman served as ER of Newport Harbor Lodge and John Stone served as ER of Long Beach Lodge.